QasimK/programmers-compendium/software-development/apis.md

 * Avoid envelopes - HTTP already has them.
 For example, for pagination use links-in-headers, e.g. `Link: <https://example.com/v1/people?page=3>; rel="next", <https://example.com/v1/people?page=50>; rel="last"`, and a custom HTTP header for the total count like `X-Total-Count` .
 * How to paginate exactly?
 * Use POST/PUT/PATCH appropriately.
 * Use POST on collections to insert.
-Use PUT \(idempotent\) on specific resource path to create/update.
+Use PUT \(idempotent\) on specific resource path to create/update, and PATCH for partial updates.
 * PUT/POST/PATCH should return the new resource representation.
 In the case of HTTP 201, use the `Location` header.
 * If rate-limiting, use headers like `X-Rate-Limit-Limit` , `X-Rate-Limit-Remaining` , and `X-Rate-Limit-Reset`  \(in seconds\).
 * Use HTTP Basic Auth, if possible.